-- Responses to this data item should be provided in the four-digit format given in the Australian Standard Classification of Languages (ASCL) (ABS Cat.
-No. 1267.0). - From July 2007, the 4-digit code for the data item preferred language has been the appropriate level for collection at the agency level.
+• Responses to this data item should be provided in the four-digit format given in the ASCL, ABS cat. no. 1267.0 (ABS 2005a).

+From July 2007, the four-digit code for the data item Preferred language has been the appropriate level for collection at the agency level.